Why I built Legitsauce

 I didn't set out to build a gaming platform.
 I set out to kill five minutes.

 Somewhere around 2024 I noticed that every casual game on my phone had stopped being a game.
-I'd open something to pass the time in a waiting room and get hit with a 30-second unskippable video before the menu even loaded.
+I'd open one to pass the time in a waiting room and get a 30-second unskippable video before the menu had even loaded.
 Then an energy meter.
 Then a popup for a $4.99 starter pack.
-Then a "watch an ad to continue" screen at the exact moment the game got interesting — which, of course, was the point.
-The game wasn't designed around fun anymore.
-It was designed around that screen.
+Then a "watch an ad to continue" wall at the precise moment things got interesting, which was of course the entire point.
+The game wasn't built around fun anymore.
+It was built around that wall.

-The genre that used to be the most generous corner of gaming — the free five-minute time-killer — had quietly become the most hostile.
+The most generous corner of gaming, the free five-minute time-killer, had quietly turned into the most hostile one.

 What I actually wanted